Mojave, California

 Mojave (formerly Mohave) is an unincorporated community in Kern County, California, United States.
-Mojave is located 50 mi east of Bakersfield, and 100 mi north of Los Angeles, at an elevation of 2762.46 feet.
+Mojave is located 50 mi southeast of Bakersfield, and 100 mi north of Los Angeles, at an elevation of 2762.46 feet.
 The town is located in the western region of the Mojave Desert, below and east of Oak Creek Pass and the Tehachapi Mountains.
 Mojave is on the Pacific Crest Trail.

 The population was 4,700 at the 2020 census, up from 4,238 at the 2010 census.
 Telephone numbers in Mojave follow the format (661) 824-xxxx and the area includes three postal ZIP Codes.

 History

 The town of Mojave began in 1876 as a construction camp on the Southern Pacific Railroad.
 From 1884 to 1889, the town was the western terminus of the 166 mi, twenty-mule team at Harmony Borax Works in Death Valley.
 It later served as headquarters for construction of the Los Angeles Aqueduct.